Autodesk/synthesis/exporters/README.md

 The Autodesk Fusion 360 add-in for exporting robot assemblies into Synthesis.

 ## field_exporter
-A standalone application which hooks into Autodesk Inventor to export fields to Synthesis.
-Currently, this is only used internally.
+A standalone application which hooks into Autodesk Inventor to export fields into Synthesis.
+Currently, this is only used internally by the Synthesis team.